sucre-rt/freemarket_sample_62f/README.md

 ### Association
 - has_one :evaluation
 - has_one :payment
-- has_many :likes, dependetnt: :destory
+- has_many :likes, dependetnt: :destroy
 - has_many :transactions,
 - has_many :messages
-- has_many :images, dependent: :destory
+- has_many :images, dependent: :destroy
-- belongs_to :user
+- belongs_to :userns
 - belongs_to :category
 - belongs_to :delivery
 - belongs_to :brand